Nadine Dorries has proved herself the ultimate hypocrite | Sean O’Grady

-How can Nadine Dorries talk about ‘in-fighting’ when she’s the architect of it?
+How can Nadine Dorries talk about ‘infighting’ when she’s the architect of it?

 With her friend and sponsor gone, her political life is indeed over

-One day we may learn exactly what lies behind Nadine Dorries’ fanatical loyalty towards Boris Johnson.
+One day we may learn exactly what lies behind Nadine Dorries’s fanatical loyalty towards Boris Johnson.
 She behaves like she would die for him, such is her passion for the mangey old alley cat.

 During the various leadership crises that eventually led to his downfall, she was always there for him.
 She was there in front of the television cameras with some memorably swaying performances when everyone else was fleeing.
 She was there when he needed someone to declare, against a tower of formidable evidence, that “the prime minister tells the truth”.

-Her emotional attachment has almost led to on-screen embrassment.
+Her emotional attachment has almost led to on-screen embarrassment.
 The final broadcast exchange with Johnson after her hyper-sycophantic interview with him last week went like this:

 Johnson: “Thank you for having me on your first show, Nadine.”
 Nadine Dorries: “I nearly wet myself then.”